-Harvesting a bit later will give your bud more of that stony, relaxed sort of feeling that makes your eyelids feel heavy.
+Harvesting a bit later offer your bud more with the stony, relaxed sort of feeling that makes your eyelids feel heavy.

-If you harvest your plant after it’s already past the peak point of ripeness, than your bud will not be strong and will cause you to feel extra sleepy.
+If you harvest your plant after it’s already past the peak point of ripeness, than your bud will not be strong and will cause a person to feel extra sleepy.

-Thankfully, there is a relatively long window of time where cannabis can be harvested, depending on the strain.
+Thankfully, there is a fairly long window of time where cannabis can be harvested, depending on the burden.

 Some growers harvest after only 2 months of flowering, while others wait as long as 4 months or more.
-The amount of time needed in the flowering stage before harvest is heavily dependent on strain and personal preference.
+The amount of the needed in the flowering stage before harvest is heavily dependent on strain and private preference.

-It’s important to pay attention to the cannabis while it’s growing, and also figure out what works for you.
-However, there are some general rules to follow.
+It is crucial to pay attention to the cannabis while it’s growing, and also figure out what works for a.
+However, there are some general rules adhere to.

-Quick note before you harvest your plants: For better tasting buds, some people recommend changing how you feed your cannabis during the last two weeks before harvest, as follows…
+Quick note before you harvest your plants: For better tasting buds, a lot recommend changing how you feed your cannabis throughout the last two weeks before harvest, as follows

-Some people stop providing nutrients to their cannabis for the last two weeks before harvest in order to let the plant flush out any extra nutrient buildup or salts that may lead to a chemical nutrient taste.
+Some people stop providing nutrients to their cannabis for the last fourteen days before harvest in order to let the plant flush out any extra nutrient buildup or salts that may lead the chemical nutrient taste.

-Some growers also feed their marijuana plants one teaspoon of blackstrap molasses per gallon of water during the last two weeks to help produce bigger and tastier buds.
+Some growers also feed their marijuana plants one teaspoon of blackstrap molasses per gallon of water during the last fourteen days to help produce bigger and tastier buds.

-The molasses contains sugars to help bulk up your buds.
-Many of the “bud ripening” supplements on the market today are mostly made of sugar.
+The molasses contains sugars to help bulk your buds.
+Many of the bud ripening supplements available for purchase today are mostly associated with sugar.

-There are several techniques to be able to look at your plant and tell if it’s ready to harvest.
+There are several techniques to be able to in your plant and tell if it’s ready to gather.

-One method to find out if your cannabis is ready for harvest is to look at the little white hairs (pistils) that have been growing out of your bud.
+One method to find out if your cannabis is prepared for harvest is to find at the little white hairs (pistils) that happen to growing out of your bud.

-These little hairs are actually the pistils for the bud flowers (marijuana bud is actually just a bunch of little flowers called calyxes all clustered together).
+These little hairs are actually the pistils for the bud flowers (marijuana bud is actually just a lot of little flowers called calyxes all clustered together).

-When the hairs first appear, they are all white.
-As time goes on, with most cannabis strains the pistils start to curl in and darken.
+When the hairs first appear, these kind of are all white.
+As time goes on, with most cannabis strains the pistils start to curl in and color.

 These hairs turn yellow, red, or brown, or even purple or pink, depending partially on the strain, and partially on growing conditions.

-A general rule of thumb is to harvest when 50-75% of the hairs have changed color, though each strain is different, and that’s just a rough guideline.
-Some strains (for example White Widow) tend to stay mostly white even as they approach harvest.
+A general rule of thumb is to harvest when 50-75% in the hairs have changed color, though each strain is different, and that’s merely takes a simple rough guideline.
+Some strains (for example White Widow) very often will stay mostly white even as they approach harvest.

-No matter what, if it’s your first grow, you probably want to wait a few weeks longer than you expect.
-There will be lots of times where it seems like the cannabis buds are getting close to being done, then they will suddenly grow a whole bunch of new white pistils.
+No matter what, if it’s a grow, you want to wait several weeks longer than you expect.
+There will be lots times where it seems like the cannabis buds are getting in order to being done, they then will suddenly grow a whole lot of new white pistils.

-It’s hard to be patient and wait for the pistils to turn, but doing so will also result in much bigger yields since the buds have extra time to fatten up.
-And remember, if you harvest too early, your buds won’t be as potent.
+It’s difficult to be patient and allow the pistils to turn, but carrying this out will also result in much bigger yields along with the buds have extra a person to fatten moving upward.
+And remember, in order to harvest too early, your buds is definately not as formidable.

-While I like waiting until nearly all the pistils have turned, many others prefer to harvest sooner than that and they get great results too!
-You need to figure out what is optimal for you and your body.
+While I adore waiting until nearly all of the pistils have turned, some prefer to reap sooner than that and they get an improvement too!
+Will need to work out what is optimal that you and human body.

-Just remember that there is a 2-week range where marijuana can be harvested, so you do have a little wiggle room.
+Just remember that there is really a 2-week range where marijuana can be harvested, which means you do have a little wiggle room.

 Quick and Dirty Method: Look at the Pistils

-This method looks at the hairs (“pistils”) on a growing cannabis bud to try to determine harvest time.
-This method is not as exact as the trichome method explained below, but gives growers a way to start guessing when their buds might be ready, especially if they don’t have a magnifier available.
+This method looks at the hairs (pistils) on a growing cannabis bud to try to determine harvest time.
+Desire is not as exact as the trichome method explained below, but gives growers a way to start guessing when their buds might be ready, particularly when they don’t have a magnifier available.

-- Wait until your buds have mostly stopped growing new, white hairs.
-By this point your buds should be fragrant (the whole grow room will likely smell like marijuana), plump and ‘filled out’
+- Hold off until your buds have mostly stopped growing new, white hairs.
+By this point your buds should be fragrant (the whole grow room will likely give an impression of marijuana), plump and filled out’

-- After new white hairs stop growing, wait until at least 40% of the white hairs have changed color (darkened) and are curling in.
-This marks the potential beginning of the harvest window.
-Buds harvested now are not yet at full potency, and will tend to have more of a speedy effect.
+- After new white hairs stop growing, wait until 40% of the white hairs have changed color (darkened) and are curling in.
+This marks the potential addition of the harvest window.
+Buds harvested now are not yet at full potency, and will tend to contain more of a speedy effect.

 - Harvest when 50-75% of the hairs have darkened for highest THC levels

-- Harvest when 80-90% of the hairs have darkened for more a couchlock, anti-anxiety effect (some of the THC has turned into the more relaxing CBN)
+- Harvest when 80-90% with the hairs have darkened for further a couchlock, anti-anxiety effect (some of the THC has turned in the more relaxing CBN)